-Treatment can cause physical side effects such as vaginal dryness, scarring, internal scar tissue (pelvic adhesions), and narrowing of the vagina.
-These side effects can make sexual penetration painful, and you may have to explore different ways to orgasm or climax.
+Treatment can cause physical side effects such as vaginal dryness, scarring and internal scar tissue (pelvic adhesions).
+These side effects can make sexual penetration painful, and you may have to explore different ways to climax (orgasm).
 The experience of having cancer can also reduce your desire for sex (libido).

 Changes to your body can affect the way you feel about yourself (your self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
 Give yourself time to adapt to any changes.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.

 Tips for managing sexual changes

 - Give yourself time to get used to any physical changes after cancer treatment.

 - Show affection by touching, hugging, massaging, talking and holding hands.